pypa/virtualenv/docs/user_guide.rst

 environment.

 The ``activate`` script will also modify your shell prompt to indicate which environment is currently active.
-The script also provisions a ``decativate`` command that will allow you to undo the operation:
+The script also provisions a ``deactivate`` command that will allow you to undo the operation:

 .. code-block:: console